 - Reduce the friction between the door and the track by adjusting the track brackets.

-- Loosen the nuts that hold the brackets to the door frame, and then make sure there’s about 1/4 to 1/2 inches of play between the door and the tracks.
+- Loosen the nuts that hold the brackets to the door frame, and then make sure there’s about a quarter inch to a half inch of play between the door and the tracks.

-Adjusting the track brackets can also reduce friction between the door and the door stop.
-To adjust the track brackets, loosen the nuts that hold the track to the brackets, and move the track until the door doesn’t bind.
+Adjusting the track brackets can reduce friction between the door and the door stop.
+To adjust the track brackets, loosen the nuts that hold the track to the brackets, then move the track until the door doesn’t bind.

 If the overhead garage door opens too quickly or slowly, adjust the tension of the torsion springs.

-- Block the door open with a pair of locking pliers.
+- Block the door opening with a pair of locking pliers.

 - Change the position of the S-hook on the track brace.